munificent/craftinginterpreters/book/parsing-expressions.md

 ```

 Over at the other end of the precedence table, a primary expression contains
-all the literals and grouping expressions:
+all the literals and grouping expressions.

 ```ebnf
 primary        → NUMBER | STRING | "false" | "true" | "nil"